Wuhan: Detroit of the East gives green light to Renault

-BEIJING/SHANGHAI Renault SA (RENA.PA) clinched full access to China's auto market on Monday by sealing a joint venture agreement with state-owned Dongfeng Motor Group (0489.HK) in Wuhan, a city fast shaping up as China's own Detroit.
+BEIJING/SHANGHAI Dec 16 Renault SA clinched full access to China's auto market on Monday by sealing a joint venture agreement with state-owned Dongfeng Motor Group in Wuhan, a city fast shaping up as China's own Detroit.

-Nine years after the two companies first announced plans for the joint venture, they finally inked a $1.3 billion (796.1 million pounds) 50-50 partnership to introduce the French carmaker's own locally assembled models in the world's biggest auto market.
+Nine years after the two companies first announced plans for the joint venture, they finally inked a $1.3 billion 50-50 partnership to introduce the French carmaker's own locally assembled models in the world's biggest auto market.

 The deal allows Renault to fully tap demand in China, something it has been unable to do until now because of the lack of a strong local partner.
 China's central government requires all foreign automakers to have a local partner to be allowed to produce cars in the country.